-Awards will ensure any gaps are met to cover the full cost of tuition and fees.
+The Promise Scholarship is a "top-off" scholarship that ensures up to 100% of tuition and fees are covered.
 Awards are multi-year and vary based upon a student’s eligibility for other federal, state, and institutional aid.
 Additional limited funding for room, board, books and other educational expenses may be considered on a case-by-case through the Promise Emergency Fund.

 - Be an incoming first year or incoming transfer undergraduate Maine resident,

 - Be enrolled full-time with a minimum 15 credit hours per semester or 30 credit hours per year; some exceptions may be made with professional judgment;

 - Maintain a minimum 2.5 GPA until graduation in order to be eligible for annual renewal for up to 3 years; some exceptions may be made with professional judgment, and

 - Referral from a Promise Partner Youth Development Organization